 Are genital warts contagious for life?

 Yes.
 Genital warts and their causative virus are contagious.
-It is possible to transmit them even after the warts have receded.
+It is possible to transmit them even after warts have receded.

 - Genital warts are caused by the Human Papillomavirus (HPV), while herpes is caused by the Herpes Simplex Virus (HSV).